BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - Heroic Defence

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **Healing Herbs** `ACTIVE` - At any point during his Activation, Oin can choose a friendly Thorin's Company model in base contact and roll a D6.
+- **Healing Herbs** `ACTIVE`

+At any point during his Activation, Oin can choose a friendly Thorin's Company model in base contact and roll a D6.
 On a 4+, they regain a lost Wound.
 Can only be used once per turn.

-- **Reading the Portents** `ACTIVE` - During the Fight phase, Oin can spend a Will point to enable a friendly model within 6" to re-roll one dice in their Duel roll.
+- **Reading the Portents** `ACTIVE`

+During the Fight phase, Oin can spend a Will point to enable a friendly model within 6" to re-roll one dice in their Duel roll.
 This may be used multiple times in the same Fight Phase.

-- **Hearing Trumpet** `ACTIVE` - When an enemy Hero declares a Heroic Action within 6" of Oin, roll a D6.
+- **Hearing Trumpet** `ACTIVE`

+When an enemy Hero declares a Heroic Action within 6" of Oin, roll a D6.
 On a 5+, Oin can declare it for free.
 However, on a natural 1, he loses a Will point.
 If he already has no Will points left, then he cannot Move during that turn.

-- **Sworn Protector** - (Thorin)
+- **Sworn Protector**

+(Thorin)

 </div>